bagatata05/ASSETLINK-supabase/README.md

    pnpm install
    ```

-### Running Locally

-To start the entire system (Landing, Dashboard, and Backend) simultaneously, run:
+To start the system (Landing and Dashboard) simultaneously, run:

 ```bash
 pnpm dev